rust-lang/book/src/ch08-01-vectors.md

 When the vector gets dropped, all of its contents are also dropped, meaning those integers it holds will be cleaned up.
-This may seem like a straightforward point but can get a bit more complicated when you start to introduce references to the elements of the vector.
+This may seem like a straightforward point but it can get complicated when you start to introduce references to the elements of the vector.
 Let’s tackle that next!

 ### Reading Elements of Vectors

-Now that you know how to create, update, and destroy vectors, knowing how to read their contents is a good next step.
-There are two ways to reference a value stored in a vector.
-In the examples, we’ve annotated the types of the values that are returned from these functions for extra clarity.
+There are two ways to reference a value stored in a vector: via indexing or using the `get` method.
+In the following examples, we’ve annotated the types of the values that are returned from these functions for extra clarity.

-Listing 8-5 shows both methods of accessing a value in a vector, either with indexing syntax or the `get` method.
+Listing 8-5 shows both methods of accessing a value in a vector, with indexing syntax and the `get` method.

 ```rust
 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-05/src/main.rs:here}}